awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-getAttribute.md

 Required: Yes

 **\-o**
 Specifies the key handle of the target key\.
 You can specify only one key in each command\.
-To get the key handle of a key, use findKey\.
+To get the key handle of a key, use [findKey](key_mgmt_util-findKey.md)\.
+Also, you must own the specified key or it must be shared with you\.
+To find the users of a key, use [getKeyInfo](key_mgmt_util-getKeyInfo.md)\.
 Required: Yes

 **\-a**
 Identifies the attribute\.
 Enter a constant that represents an attribute, or `512`, which represents all attributes\.
 For example, to get the key type, type `256`, which is the constant for the `OBJ_ATTR_KEY_TYPE` attribute\.
-To list the attributes and their constants, use listAttributes\.
+To list the attributes and their constants, use [listAttributes](key_mgmt_util-listAttributes.md)\.
 For help interpreting the key attributes, see the [Key Attribute Reference](key-attribute-table.md)\.
 Required: Yes

 **\-out**